A quick and easy Mexican recipe for authentic chunky guacamole with nine variations to take it up a notch!

 - avocados: You'll need 2.
 They should be fully ripe, but still a little firm.

 - lime: one, just for the juice.
-Fresh squeezed juice is always best!
+Freshly squeezed juice is always best!

 - garlic: one clove